sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Over time, testing 'sages' have take notice of important learned leassons, and key-points to keep in mind in the test development.
 Those concepts are known as follows:

 **1- Testing shows presence of defects** <br>
 Testing, shows defects, but it cannot proof that there are not defects.
-Testing increases the asurance over the system, because when a bug is found and it corrected, the chance that remaining bugs may exist, is less likely.
-But even in the case, that no defects can be found any further, that there is no proof that there aren't any.
+Testing increases the asurance over the system, because when a bug is found and it corrected, the likehood (the chance) that remaining bugs may exist is lower.
+But even in the case, that no defects can be found any further, that is no proof that there aren't any.

 **2- Exhaustive testing is impossible** <br>
 Testing of all the possible combinations of a system is impossible.
 So to determine how much testing should be dont, an